Amid Virus, Congress’ Leaders Resist Call for Remote Voting

 “We are the captains of the ship.
 We are the last to leave,” Pelosi said, according to a person who described the private meeting on condition of anonymity.

-Porter, a freshman, said she encountered resistance from Pelosi when she raised the idea with her last week on the House floor.
-Porter is circulating a letter calling for a rules change to allow remote voting during the emergency, along with Reps.
-Eric Swalwell, D-Calif., and Van Taylor, R-Texas.
+Porter, a freshman, said she also encountered resistance from Pelosi when she discussed remote voting with her last week on the House floor.

-Porter said Tuesday that when she handed Pelosi a copy of the proposal, Pelosi "took it, folded it in half."
-Porter said that as of Tuesday evening, the letter had 45 cosponsors, including at least two Republicans.

 Because ideas about responding to the outbreak change so swiftly, no one is certain whether the opposition Pelosi and McConnell have voiced will hold as the virus spreads.